-Help Your Province/Territory Pickleball Association to become a PT/SO by supporting Pickleball Canada in its bid to become the National Sports Organization for Pickleball in Canada by 2020.....
+Help Your Province/Territory Pickleball Association to become a PT/SO by supporting Pickleball Canada, the National Sports Organization for Pickleball in Canada ....

 A National Sport Organization (NSO) sometimes referred to as a National Sport Federation, NSF, is the national governing body for a given sport in Canada.
 Its members include Provincial Sport Organizations and high performance athletes within their programs.
 Currently, the majority of NSOs are professionally managed organizations but there are still some run primarily by devoted volunteers off the corner of their kitchen tables.

 Click here for a list of Canadian NSO websites.

 What does an NSO do?